Summer Travel Program

 Courses and Credit

-Participants register for two three-credit courses: AFRSTY 480 Haiti: Culture and Politics and AFRSTY 478 Independent Study.
-The Independent Study project will be completed upon the participants’ return from Haiti.
+AFRSTY 480 will be completed after the participant’s return from Haiti.
 Upon successful completion of the program, students will be awarded six credits from the Africana Studies Department.
-By special permission, students may receive credit for independent study from the Political Science Department or the International Relations Program.